tensorflow/tensorflow/tensorflow/g3doc/tutorials/seq2seq/index.md

 the answer is *yes*.

 This tutorial will show you how to build and train such a system end-to-end.
+We are assuming you have already installed via the pip package, have cloned the tensorflow git repository, and are in the root of the git tree.

-You can start by running this binary.
+You can then start by running the translate program:

 ```
-bazel run -c opt <...>/models/rnn/translate:translate
+cd tensorflow/models/rnn/translate
-  --data_dir [your_data_directory]
+python translate.py --data_dir [your_data_directory]
 ```

 It will download English-to-French translation data from the [WMT'15 Website](http://www.statmt.org/wmt15/translation-task.html) prepare it for training and train.
 It takes about 20GB of disk space, and a while to download and prepare (see [later](#run_it) for details), so you can start and leave it running while reading this tutorial.